 It was crucial for me to provide a snapshot of the bigger picture, thus not to repost from a specific region or a continent.
 Thus I aimed at selecting artists from four different countries, regions, who have a successful profile and strong body of work.

 Present Future is the section of Artissima devoted to solo shows of emerging artists.
 It has become a significant platform for new visions and approaches of the contemporary art scene.
 A committee of four international curators (Fatima Hellberg, Lara Khaldi, Natalia Sielwicz, Fatos Üstek), coordinated by Luigi Fassi, has selected twenty young artists that will exhibit, with their galleries, new and innovative works in an apposite space of the fair.
 In addition, there will be a solo exhibition by the American artist Rachel Rose, winner of the last edition of the Illy Present Future award, at the Castello di Rivoli (opening on the 6th of November).
-This year the members of the jury of the Illy Present Future award are Daniel Baumann, Dieter Roelstraete and Maurizio Morra Greco.
+This year the members of the jury of the Illy Present Future award, promoted by Artissima and illycaffè, are Daniel Baumann, Dieter Roelstraete and Maurizio Morra Greco.

 I ask Fatos Üstek, an independent curator and writer based in London, some questions about the artists and projects that she has selected for this edition of Present Future.